dotnize/chessu/README.md

    PGPASSWORD=examplepassword
    PGDATABASE=chessu
    ```
-3. Run the development servers with `npm run dev`.
+3. Run the development servers with `pnpm dev`.
-   - To run the frontend and backend servers separately, use `npm run dev -w client` and `npm run dev -w server`, respectively.
+   - To run the frontend and backend servers separately, use `pnpm --filter client dev` and `pnpm --filter server dev`, respectively.
 4. You can now access the frontend at http://localhost:3000 and the backend at http://localhost:3001.

 ## Contributing